-- "Strengthening democratic citizenship education in Albania" implemented by the Council of Europe and funded by the Swedish International Development Agency (Sida), aims to improve the quality of education in the country by strengthening democratic citizenship education based on Council of Europe standards and practices.
+Implemented by the Council of Europe and funded by the Swedish International Development Cooperation Agency (Sida), the project aims to improve the quality of education in Albania by strengthening democratic citizenship education based on Council of Europe standards and practices.

-- “Education for Democracy in the Republic of Moldova”, funded by the Swiss Agency for Development and Cooperation (SDC) helps strengthen the capacity of the Moldovan education system to support the development of the knowledge and competences necessary for someone to become an engaged citizen.
+Funded by the Swiss Agency for Development and Cooperation (SDC), the project helps strengthening the capacity of the Moldovan education system to support the development of the knowledge and competences necessary for someone to become an engaged citizen.
 The project promotes the integration of the Council of Europe Reference Framework of Competences for Democratic Culture (RFCDC) in school curricula, teacher education, teaching practices and school governance.